AgentMC/Sao19/Translate/En/Part7.md

 Kirito rushed to deny Ronye's words.

-"No, no. I still have a last resort! "
+"No, no. I still have a last resort!"

 Shouting so, he pulled Ronye's hand, and they went along the left bank of the river. _As the bridge that leads directly to the castle keeps getting away more and more, he surely wants to swim across this river which seems to be not easy at all, climb up the hill full of rocks and intrude into the castle._